epage/epage.github.io/blog/dev/pr-style.md

 Ensure the summary is accessible to readers.
 Too much or unstructured content can overwhelm readers and make it hard to identify or reference important points.
 Consider how an [inverted pyramid](https://en.wikipedia.org/wiki/Inverted_pyramid_(journalism)) structure can apply to content in the summary.
-Liberally formatt with hierarchical bullet points.
+Liberally format with hierarchical bullet points.

 Examples
 - <https://github.com/rust-lang/cargo/issues/2644#issuecomment-1489371226>